 I think the most popular question I get is, “What is Korea like?”.
 I find myself reluctant to answer this question because it’s very subjective.
 I can’t exactly tell you objectively what Korea is like because I can only relate to it from my point of view, BUT I’ll share my experience with you.

-Q: What is Korea like and is it worth it?
+Q: What is Korea like, and is it worth it?
 I won’t be the first one to tell you that life in Korea is perfect, but I will say that it has been an incredible experience for me.
 I have grown in ways I could have never imagined.
-Maybe I could’ve gotten this growth in America as well, but I think being far away from family and friends has definitely challenged me in ways that I may have never experienced in America, or if I did, not to the same extent.
+Maybe I could’ve gotten this growth in America as well.
+Still, I think being far away from family and friends has definitely challenged me in ways that I may have never experienced in America, or if I did, not to the same extent.
 As for what I think Korea is like, I think it’s an extremely convenient and affordable place to live.
 Yes, this is a very superficial response.
-The two countries are different for many reasons, but if you exclude certain aspects, it’s not that different from America.
+The two countries are different for many reasons, but it’s not that different from America if you exclude certain aspects.

 Let me explain myself:

-South Korea isn’t a third world or underprivileged country, so when it comes to access to first-world conveniences, Korea has it.
+South Korea isn’t a third-world or underprivileged country, so Korea has it when it comes to access to first-world conveniences.
 And no, just because I am closer to North Korea and China doesn’t mean my daily life has dramatically changed.
 I don’t live in constant fear, guys 🙄.

 But we digress.

-At first it made me feel kind of famous to have complete strangers pay attention to me, but after three months, it got old.
+At first, it made me feel kind of famous for having complete strangers pay attention to me, but after three months, it got old.
 (I wonder if this is how celebrities feel🧐.)

 No, honestly, it’s not as bad as I’m making it sound.
-More and more foreigners are moving to so it’s not like Koreans are all that surprised by seeing us anymore.
+More and more foreigners are moving, so it’s not like Koreans are all that surprised by seeing us anymore.
 (Television and social media are here too, guys.)
-The older generation and young kids may be a little more curious but the in-betweens aren’t as interested.
+The older generation and young kids may be a little more curious, but the in-betweens aren’t as interested.

 Another huge cultural shock for me was the socializing aspect of Korea.
-When it comes to day to day life, Koreans interact and enjoy each other’s company a little differently than Americans.
-Cafes, karaoke, eating and drinking are among the popular social activities- especially drinking.
+Koreans interact and enjoy each other’s company a little differently than Americans.
+Cafes, karaoke, eating, and drinking are among the popular social activities- especially drinking.
 Koreans get to know each other better and feel closer to one another after sharing some alcohol.
-It “loosens them up” so to speak, and lets them show more of their vulnerable side.
+It “loosens them up,” so to speak, and lets them show more of their vulnerable side.

-But details on aspects like this, would take too long to explain so I’m going to end it here for now.
-If you guys would like to know about this side of Korea, and wish for me to into more detail, let me know!
+But details on aspects like this would take too long to explain, so I’m going to end it here for now.
+If you guys would like to know about this side of Korea and wish for me to go into more detail, let me know!
 I’ll see what I can do. 😉

 Until next time,